1950 college football season: Membership changes

+Season chronology

 September

 In the preseason AP poll released on September 25, 1950, the defending champion Fighting Irish of Notre Dame were the overwhelming choice for first, with 101 of 123 first place votes.
 Far behind were No. 2 Army, No. 3 Michigan, No. 4 Tennessee and No. 5 Texas (which had won at Texas Tech 28–14).
 As the regular season progressed, a new poll would be issued on the Monday following the weekend's games.